diliscia/stm_accessibilty_review/README.md

 ## Data Modeling and Analysis

-Five SQL queries were required to model and perfom the initial data exploration:
+Five SQL queries were required to model and perform the initial data exploration:
 - **bus_stop_wheelchair_boarding.sql**: to validate the total of bus stops adequate for users on a wheelchair.
 - **bus_trips_wheelchair_accessibility.sql**: to validate the total of bus trips adequate for users on wheelchair.
 - **metro_stations_wheelchair_boarding_accessibility.sql**: to validate the total of metro stations with adequate access for users on wheelchair